-- A. The Student Code of Conduct shall be reviewed at least every three (3) years or as determined by the Dean, Student Services. - B. In situations where a timely revision is necessary due to changes in federal or state laws, the Dean, Student Services will create an interim revision to a specific aspect within this code for the President's Executive Team's immediate approval.
+- A. The Student Code of Conduct shall be reviewed at least every three (3) years or as determined by the Students First Advisory CouncilDean, Student Services. - B. In situations where a timely revision is necessary due to changes in federal or state laws, the Student Services| will create an interim revision to a specific aspect within this code for the Vice-President of Student Affairs' President's Executive Team's immediate approval.
 This temporary/ interim statement will be put into effect until a permanent revision is able to move through the formal approval process.